scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** bludgeoning

-Force all creatures in a 5x5 tile area you can see to plummet to the ground.
+Force all creatures in a 5x5 tile area centered on a point you can see to plummet to the ground.
 Make a spellcasting roll against their Strength save.
 On success the creature is knocked prone.
 A creature not touching the ground falls up to 5 tiles, taking 1 wound and 2 wound dice in bludgeoning damage on hitting the ground.
 A creature that fails their roll cannot fly for the next minute.

 Add an enhanced die for every level cast above 3rd.